gvischio/kg-viz-scripts/README.md

 The second script (b) instead can be used to create the dataset for the profile pictures of the people.

 The object dataset was instead created manually by adding a few objects and a link to an image to represent it.

+## 5. User combination

+We wanted to create year-long datasets and not only one-mont-long datasets.

+To achieve this, I've combined 12 users into a single dataset, producing in this way 11 datasets.

+The Jupyter notebook was used to create the data for the combination.
+I've looked at the values for the locations "Home" and "relatives home" to combine users by location similarity.
+Since all the users are students at the University of Trento, we can split the students into 3 categories:
+- "fuorisede" = those who are coming from outside the region (usually >1.5 hour) and who usually have an apartment in Trento to live in during the lectures period
+- "pendolari" = "commuters" = those who live quite near Trento and commute daily to the university.
+- Trento residents, who do not have to commute since they live within 30 minutes of the uni.

+This categorisation was used to group people by possible common characteristics and daily patterns.
+In theory, this will make the year-long dataset more consistet.

+The txt file contains a broader description of the groups, while the Python script is the one that actually combines the datasets of the selected users: the sequence of the users is randomly shuffled and each user is assigned to a month.
+To do that, each timestamp in the user's db is modified in its date but not in its hour